 For the last several years I have been involved with a ministry named Pastor in Residence (PIR).
 A couple of anecdotes will illustrate the nature of my involvement with PIR.

 Joe came to us as a result of a contact with his parents who are full-time missionaries.
 He had grown up in a Christian home, attended a Christian college and has been involved in youth ministry.
 Having developed a successful – multi-media ministry as well.
-He became involved in inappropriate situations involving young women within his youth group.
-He was not only dismissed from his position, but also faced misdemeanor charges for this.
+He became involved in inappropriate situations involving young women in his youth group.
+He was not only dismissed from his position but also faced misdemeanor charges for this.
 Suffering the consequences of his sin and behavior, Joe is attempting to put his life back together and salvage a ministry.
 It is not the role of PIR to determine his fitness, but rather to help him in his walk with God.
 Joe continues to suffer the consequences of his immorality.
 He has found it difficult to gain employment, maintain lasting friendships and be involved in a local church.
-Our goal was to provide him some kind of accountability and encouragement.
+Our goal was to provide him with some kind of accountability and encouragement.
 Although he has fallen out of contact with us, he reportedly still is involved in attending worship services.

 Alan had pastored his congregation for over 14 years.
 The small flock had not kept up with the growth of the community around it and some of the leaders felt that it was marginalized.
 His faithful ministry was interrupted by a small faction of dissatisfied members.
 Finally he was terminated.
 Having lived in the parsonage he had no equity to purchase a home; he and his wife are forced to live in the off-season vacation home of his son-in-law located in another state.
 His denomination offered no assistance or support and Alan was isolated.
 He wondered where God was and why he felt so abandoned.
 Through the ministry of PIR, the Lord reached into the situation and provided hope and renewed zeal for ministry.
-Finally after 2 and half years, Alan was returned to ministry and has been in the process of placing a new congregation in a different state.
+Finally, after 2 and half years, Alan was returned to ministry and has been in the process of placing a new congregation in a different state.

 The Pastor in Residence program is a ministry specifically designed for pastors and ministry leaders in transition.
 This restorative process provides a safe environment for working through the loss associated with an exit from ministry.
 The Pastor in Residence process is an individually tailored process so that the exited pastor and his family can find hope and begin discovering the next steps God might have for them.